Air New Zealand

 Air New Zealand transports some of New Zealand’s most endangered species (birds, reptiles and invertebrates) and Conservation Dogs as part of active recovery programmes.
 Species are transported for genetic and population management, to treat illness and to establish new populations at safe breeding sites.

-Air New Zealand has provided free flights for more than 3,200 species and Conservation Dogs since the partnership began in 2012.
+Air New Zealand has provided free flights for over 4,000 species and Conservation Dogs since the partnership began in 2012.